Iowa State Cyclones: Facilities

 The Steve and Debbie Bergstrom Indoor Training Facility opened in March 2004.
 It is a 92000 sqft multi-purpose, indoor practice facility.
 Inside the facility is a full-sized astroturf football field.
 Though typically associated with football, it is also used for practice by the softball and soccer teams, as well as community events.
 The building sits just northwest of Jack Trice Stadium and is part of the Johnny Majors Practice Complex.
 The facility cost $9.6 million to build and was funded by private gifts to the athletic department and ISU Foundation.

 On October 26, 2012, Iowa State dedicated a 20.6 million, 156,000 square-foot, expansion of the football facility with an additional lead gift from the Bergstrom family.
 This included replacing the playing surface of the indoor facility, a state-of-the-art strength and conditional facility, a coaches office complex, positional meeting rooms, an auditorium, and spacious locker rooms.
-This completed the goal for Iowa State to have an stand alone football-only training facility.
+This completed the goal for Iowa State to have a stand alone football-only training facility.